David Clarkson (ice hockey): Professional career

 Following his junior ice hockey career, Clarkson went undrafted and was signed as a free agent by the New Jersey Devils on August 12, 2005.
 He was assigned to the Albany River Rats of the American Hockey League (AHL) in September for the 2005–06 AHL season.
 He would go on to play the majority of the 2006–07 AHL season with the Devils' new minor league team, the Lowell Devils (also of the AHL), before receiving a late-season call-up to New Jersey.

 Clarkson made his NHL debut on March 15, 2007, on the road against the Carolina Hurricanes.
 He scored his first NHL goal on John Grahame one game later in a 7–2 loss to Carolina at home.
 He played in 81 games in the 2007–08 season with the Devils, registering 9 goals and 22 points.
 Clarkson was top on his team in penalty minutes (183) during the season.
 Clarkson played in the YoungStars Game during the 56th NHL All-Star Game SuperSkills Competition, scoring one goal and two assists.
 He was the lone Devils' representative at the festivities, as Martin Brodeur (who had been voted in to the All-Star Team) was unable to participate.
 On July 1, as a restricted free agent, Clarkson was re-signed by the Devils for two years at $800,000 per year.
 Clarkson played in all 82 games during the 2008–09 season, scoring 17 goals.
 The following season, Clarkson played in only 46 games, missing a large part of the year with a broken leg.
 He scored 11 goals and 24 points.
 In the off-season he re-signed with the Devils to a three-year deal.

 Clarkson broke out in the 2011–12 season under head coach Peter DeBoer who had coached him in Kitchener.
-He scored a career-high 30 goals and 48 points and the Devils went on to the Stanley Cup Finals.
+He scored a career-high 30 goals and 48 points and the Devils went on to the Stanley Cup Final.
 The Devils would lose in the finals to the Kings.
 As the 2012–13 NHL lockout began, Clarkson signed with Austrian team EC Red Bull Salzburg to begin the 2012–13 season.
 Once the NHL lock-out was settled, he returned to the Devils and did well offensively, scoring 15 goals though New Jersey failed to the make the playoffs.